editorconfig-checker/editorconfig-checker/README.md

 Every exclude option is merged together.

-If you want to see which files the tool would check without checking them you can pass the `--dry-run` or `-d` flag.
+If you want to see which files the tool would check without checking them you can pass the `--dry-run` flag.

 ## Docker